 Most clients will have a wide range of questions and concerns when bringing their pet in for surgery.
 Here are some commonly asked questions about appointments at our veterinary hospital:

 - When are surgery appointments available?

 New patient appointments are available Monday through Friday.

 For some procedures, same day consultation and surgery may be available.
 Please note that surgery is not guaranteed the same day as your consultation, if it is determined that additional diagnostics and/or surgical planning is required.

 Emergency surgeries are available throughout the week and weekends, including Holidays.

 - What if my pet requires overnight care?

-If you wish to provide a specific diet for your pet during their stay, please bring it in a sealed, leak-proof container (no plastic baggies of any kind will be accepted), and make sure its contents are clearly labeled with: type of food, your pet’s name, and the date.
+If you wish to provide a specific diet for your pet during their stay, please bring it in a sealed, leak-proof container, and make sure its contents are clearly labeled with: type of food, your pet’s name, and the date.